GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 Task 2: Dictionary Attacks
 ==========================

 In this task, you will try a dictionary attack to crack the contents of a password file.

-- Use the cat command to view the contents of htpasswd-sha1.
+- Use the "cat" command to view the contents of the htpasswd-sha1 file.

-You will notice that this is not, in fact, a UNIX-like password file.
+You will notice that this is not, in fact, a Linux/Unix-like password file.
 It is actually an htpasswd format, which can be used by an Apache web server to provide password-based access control to portions of a web site.
 The line:
 ```
 >   alice:{SHA}A9Z8JjwnpFPvZbKeMDNHJzM8y80=
 ```